Capital One Venture Rewards Credit Card Review: Is It the Right Card for You?

 If you want to earn credit card rewards that you can save toward a free flight, you generally have to choose between earning airline miles and getting cash back.
-With the Capital One® Venture® Rewards Credit Card, you get the best of both worlds.
+With the card_name, you get the best of both worlds.

 For years, the Capital One Venture Card has been considered one of the best credit cards for travel.
 It remains popular with travelers because it earns an unlimited 2x miles on every purchase, there are no bonus categories to memorize, and miles earned can be used to pay for travel expenses.
-Plus, as of December 2018, Capital One now offers airline transfer partners so you have more choices for how you can redeem your rewards.
+Plus, Capital One now offers travel loyalty program partners, so you have more choices for how you can redeem your rewards.

 You can also book your flights, hotels, rental cars, and more with no blackout dates using the Capital One Venture Card.
 The miles earned from all of your purchases post within days of your purchase, and you have 90 days from the date of the transaction to earn additional rewards to “erase” the travel purchase.

-We’ll explore why the Capital One Venture card is a great travel rewards credit card to have in your wallet.
+Want to know more?
+In this review, we’ll explore why the Capital One Venture card is one of the best travel rewards credit cards to have in your wallet.
 Let’s get started!

 There is a lot of value packed into the Capital One Venture Card.
 Here are some of the reasons you should consider applying for it.

-You’ll earn 50,000 miles after spending $3,000 within three months.
-These miles are valued at $500 when used to erase your travel purchases.
+- 75,000 Mile Welcome Bonus – You’ll earn 75,000 miles after spending $4,000 within three months.
+These miles are valued at $750 when used as a statement credit toward travel purchases.
 Or, you can transfer them to an airline partner to book a flight.

-Capital One took the Venture Card to another level with the addition of airline transfer partners.
-Now cardholders have options when it comes to redeeming their miles – including JetBlue, Singapore Airlines, Air Canada Aeroplan, and Emirates.
+- Transfer Miles to 15+ Travel Partners – Capital One took the Venture Card to another level with the addition of travel loyalty partners.
+Now cardholders have options when it comes to redeeming their miles – including Singapore Airlines, Air Canada Aeroplan, and Emirates.

-Capital One offers many protections and benefits while you travel.
+- Travel Protections – Capital One offers many protections and benefits while you travel.
 Simply book your flight, hotel, or rental car using your Venture Card to enjoy these benefits.
-For example, there are no foreign transaction fees, there’s an auto-rental collision damage waiver, and you can get travel accident insurance.
+For example, there are no foreign transaction fees, there’s an auto-rental collision damage waiver, and it comes with travel accident insurance.

 Capital One Venture Rewards Card: Where It Shines

-If your goal is to travel for less, then the Capital One Venture Card can be an excellent addition to your wallet.
+If your goal is to travel for less, then the Capital One Venture Card is one of the are some of the best cards you’ll find.

-The welcome bonus of 50,000 miles is a great way to kick off your vacation planning.
-Those miles are worth $500 in travel purchases — possibly more when transferring to an airline partner.
+The welcome bonus of 75,000 miles is a great way to kick off your vacation planning.
+Those miles are worth $750 in travel purchases — possibly more when transferring to an airline partner!

 You’ll earn an unlimited 2x miles on all of your purchases.
-You can then use those miles to erase travel purchases or transfer to airline partners.
+Earn and even better 5x miles when you book with hotel and car rental partners through the Capital One Travel portal.
+You can then use those miles to get reimbursed for travel purchases or transfer to airline partners.
 When you take advantage of bonus transfer opportunities, you’ll get even more value out of your rewards.

-Plus, your trip to the airport is made easier through reimbursement of Global Entry or TSA Precheck application fees.
+Plus, your trip through the airport is made easier because the card helps you get Global Entry or TSA Precheck for free.
 Both programs help you skip the long lines at security, and Global Entry makes going through customs on the way back from an international vacation a breeze.
+Simply use your card when you sign up, and you’ll receive a credit for your application fee.

 When making purchases outside of the United States, you won’t be charged foreign transaction fees.
 Avoiding this 3 percent hidden fee on your transactions is a real money saver.
 Plus, complimentary travel protections like secondary rental car insurance, travel accident insurance, and 24-hour travel assistance services provide peace of mind.